- Books, Literature, and Writing»

 Girl of the Book

 I reviewed this book in detail on my blog.
 Princila Murrell did a wonderful job telling the story of a South African girl who must move to Saudi Arabia with her family for her father's new job.
 Being the new kid at school is an experience many kids go through, so they will identify with some of the problems Courtney faces.
 Courtney, however, has more problems than usual at her new school: She is from another country, another religion, and another culture/language, so opportunities for accidental misunderstandings abound.
+This could be a miserable disaster--or an opportunity to grow!

 It will encourage readers that Courtney does find friends, despite difficulties.
 It takes time, but she learns to make adjustments and some of her classmates accept her.